djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 npm list --global
 ```

-Once you have the directory to hand, you need to add an alias to your terminal or command promopt's configuration file.
+Once you have the directory to hand, you need to add an alias to your terminal or command prompt's configuration file.
 Exactly what this file is depends on your system.
 On MacOS it will be either the `.bashrc` or `.bash_profile` file in your home directory.
 If you are not using MacOS then hopefully you will have enough knowledge of your system to know which file to edit.